-PGS is committed to protecting the health and safety of its employees, contractors, visitors and third parties.
+PGS is committed to protecting the health and safety of its employees, contractors, visitors, and third parties.

-Our ambition is to cause zero injury to people and minimum harm to the environment.
+Our ambition is to cause zero injuries to people and minimum harm to the environment.
 We shall achieve this by being safe, responsible, and productive.
 This applies to everyone, all the time.
 Health, safety, security, quality and protection of the environment are line management responsibilities, fully endorsed and supported by senior management.

 We are committed to:

 - Living our HSEQ commitment at all times